pmunts/muntsos/README.txt

     GPIO sysfs API.
 Some of the servers in the gpio-server extension package still use the GPIO sysfs API.

+-   28 January 2026 -- Reinstatement of Java runtime support (built from
+    OpenJDK 25.0.2) for MuntsOS AArch64 targets is now complete, namely the java extension package, some client program program examples for the gpio-server extension package, and Application Note #26 (formerly Application Note #8).
+While the MuntsOS effort is done, much work remains to finish the Java binding to the Linux Simple I/O Library.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development